-Since 1994, the City has announced more than 7,800 jobs and over \$2.4 billion in capital investment.
-In the last 10 years, 91 new and expanding industrial projects have been announced with over 2,900 jobs and more than \$1.5 billion in capital investment.
+Over the last 30 years, the City has announced 8,276 jobs and \$2.74 billion in capital investment.
+Since 2013, 94 new and expanding industrial projects have been announced creating more than 3,000 jobs and \$1.73 billion in capital investment.

-Auburn's diversified industrial base has been built around small to medium-sized technology based, value added manufacturing companies employing more than 5,000 people.
-The industrial base includes 46 companies housed in four different parks producing a wide variety of parts including: aviation components, engines, filtration parts, power transmission parts, medical plastics, plastics packaging, wireless technologies and the following automotive parts: axles, aluminum components, driveshafts, engine components, metals, plastics, solenoid valves, and textiles.
+Auburn's diversified industrial base has been built around small to medium-sized technology based, value added manufacturing companies currently employing approximately 5,000 people in four technology parks.
+The City's technology parks house 42 manufacturing corporations based in Germany, Israel, Japan, Korea, Portugal, and U.S. A wide variety of parts are produced including: aerospace and aviation components, aluminum, emissions systems, medical and consumer plastics packaging, metals, power transmission parts small engines, wireless communication technologies as well as the following in automotive: axles, aluminum components, driveshafts, electric vehicle battery components, engine components, plastics, solenoid valves, and textiles.

-AUBURN TECHNOLOGY PARK SOUTH: Developed in 1994, the technology park is located off South College St. 3/4 mile south of Interstate 85, Exit 51, and one mile southeast of Interstate 85, Exit 50.
-The Auburn Technology Park South is occupied by 10 manufacturing companies based in Germany, Japan, Korea, and the United States employing a total of approximately 1,200.
+AUBURN TECHNOLOGY PARK SOUTH: Established in 1994, the technology park is located off South College St. 3/4 mile south of Interstate 85, Exit 51, and one mile southeast of Interstate 85, Exit 50.
+The park is occupied by 10 manufacturing companies with a total employment of approximately 1,250.

-AUBURN TECHNOLOGY PARK NORTH: Developed in 2002, the technology park is located off South College St. and Cox Rd. on West Veterans Blvd. one mile northwest of Interstate 85, Exit 51, and 1.5 miles northeast of Interstate 85, Exit 50.
-The Auburn Technology Park North is occupied by eight manufacturing companies based in Korea and the United States employing a total of approximately 1,000.
+AUBURN TECHNOLOGY PARK NORTH: Established in 2002, the technology park is located off South College St. and Cox Rd. along West Veterans Blvd. one mile northwest of Interstate 85, Exit 51, and 1.5 miles northeast of Interstate 85, Exit 50.
+The park is occupied by six manufacturing companies with a total employment of approximately 800.

-AUBURN TECHNOLOGY PARK WEST: Developed in 2008, the technology park is located off Beehive Rd.
+AUBURN TECHNOLOGY PARK WEST: Established in 2008, the technology park is located off Beehive Rd.
 (Lee Rd.
 10) and Corporate Pkwy. three miles northwest of Interstate 85, Exit 51, and one mile northwest of Interstate 85, Exit 50.
-The Auburn Technology Park West is occupied by 11 manufacturing companies based in Germany, Israel, Italy, Korea, Portugal, and the United States employing a total of approximately 1,400.
+The park is occupied by 12 manufacturing companies with a total employment of approximately 1,400.

-AUBURN INDUSTRIAL PARK: Developed in 1974, the City's first industrial park is located off Shug Jordan Pkwy. and Webster Rd. three miles northwest of Interstate 85, Exit 51 and four miles north of Interstate 85, Exit 50.
-The Auburn Industrial Park is occupied by 18 manufacturing companies based in Germany, Korea, and the United States employing a total of approximately 1,100.
+AUBURN INDUSTRIAL PARK: Established in 1974, the City's first industrial park is located off Shug Jordan Pkwy. and Webster Rd. three miles northwest of Interstate 85, Exit 51 and four miles north of Interstate 85, Exit 50.
+The park is occupied by 17 manufacturing companies with a total employment of approximately 1,000.